valentinefleith/Philosophers/README.md

 ## Threads
-A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler.
+A thread of execution is the smallest sequence of programmed instructions that can be managed independently by a scheduler (a basic unit of CPU utilization).
 There is always at least 1 thread for a process.
 Also each thread has its private data.

 Threads model is a type of shared memory programming.
 Threads communicate with each other through global memory (updating address locations).